Exact Recovery of Sparse Signals via Orthogonal Matching Pursuit: How Many Iterations Do We Need?: Proof of Theorem

-\item Second, since (\ref{eq:jjff}) directly implies $N^{k + k'} \leq \gamma - 1$, by the induction hypothesis it requires maximally $\lceil c N^{k + k'} \rceil$ additional iterations of OMP$_{cK}$ to choose the rest of support indices (see footnote \ref{footnote} in the previous page).
-Therefore, the total number of iterations of OMP$_{cK}$ to choose all support indices is no more than $k + k' + \lceil c N^{k + k'} \rceil$.
-Furthermore,
+\item Second, since (\ref{eq:jjff}) directly implies $N^{k + k'} \leq \gamma - 1$, by induction hypothesis it requires at most $\lceil c N^{k + k'} \rceil$ additional iterations to choose the rest of support indices.
+In summary, the total number of iterations of OMP$_{cK}$ to choose all support indices is no more than